 Names of those buried in this grave…

-Each of these grave markers have seven men buried, one on top of another.
+Each of these grave markers has seven men buried, one on top of another.

 Our next stop was to St. Juliaan where we visited the Brooding Soldier monument acknowledging the second Battle of Ypres.